Holy Leaven: Significance

 The Holy Leaven is a sacrament in both the Ancient Church of the East and the Assyrian Church of the East and no other Church recognizes it as a sacrament.
 With the Holy Leaven and the sacrament of the Sign of the cross, also unique to the Ancient Church of the East and the Assyrian Church, its number of sacraments total seven.
 Canon law of the Church says that Holy Leaven must be added to sacramental bread for it to be consecrated.
 A Eucharist without the Holy Leaven is invalid.

 The anaphora, or Eucharistic prayer, of the Assyrian Church of the East – included in its Liturgy of Addai and Mari – does not contain the Words of Institution that recount Jesus' words at the Last Supper.
 The Holy Leaven thus serves as a physical link with the Last Supper in lieu of a verbal one.

 Historically, Holy Leaven could have functioned much the same way as the Catholic fermentum, a practice that may have persisted until the end of the 7th century.
-Although specifics about the fermentum are not known for certain, it was probably pieces of Eucharistic bread carried from one Roman Rite diocese to another and added to the sacramental wine.
+Although specifics about the fermentum are not known for certain, it was probably pieces of Eucharistic bread carried from one Latin diocese to another and added to the sacramental wine.
 This materially connected Eucharistic services in one area with the one presided over by the Pope, which was the only one where bread was consecrated.
 In a similar fashion, the addition of the Holy Leaven materially connects each Eucharist celebrated in the Assyrian Church of the East to the original Last Supper.
-Likewise, the Holy Leaven is similar to Holy anointing oil, which is renewed from the oil of the horn, that the Church believes is inherited from John the Baptist.
+Likewise, the Holy Leaven is similar to holy anointing oil, which is renewed from the oil of the horn, that the Church believes is inherited from John the Baptist.

-In 2001, the Catholic Church decided that Chaldean Catholics, who are in full communion with Rome, and Assyrian Church of the East Christians, who are independent of Rome, may, if necessary, celebrate the Eucharist together at either church.
+In 2001, the Catholic Church decided that Chaldean Catholics–who are in full communion with Rome through the Chaldean Catholic Church–and Assyrian Church of the East Christians–who are independent of Rome–may, if necessary, celebrate the Eucharist together at either church.
 In arguing for the validity of the Eucharist in the Liturgy of Addai and Mari, the Catholic Church viewed the sacrament of Holy Leaven as a sign of continuity of tradition going back to the Last Supper.